landlab/landlab/docs/source/user_guide/python_numpy_intro.rst

 Landlab; to increase the flexibility and reusability of the code base; and to increase development speed both for the core development team and for future users.
-The choice of Python also means that developers using Landlab can take advantage of that language’s affinity for rapid development timescales.
+The choice of Python also means that developers using Landlab can take advantage of that language's affinity for rapid development timescales.

 Other advantages of this choice include high portability between platforms, open source language, numerous existing scientific libraries that prevent